 - Social media or graphics work

-Also, if your children or husband contribute to evening household chores, you might find you can easily slip in even an hour of work from 7 pm to 8 pm.
+Also, if your children or husband contribute to evening household chores, you might easily slip in even an hour of work from 7 pm to 8 pm.

-Weekends could offer the biggest chunks of time for you to put in a full week’s work because you could conceivably work up to 12 hours each day.
+Weekends could offer you the biggest chunks of time to put in a whole week’s work because you could work up to 12 hours each day.
 However, this schedule comes with a HUGE warning!

 (Ask me how I know.
-It’s a dreary story, but a very real issue that has taken over nine months to recover from.)
+It’s a dreary story but a very real issue that took me over nine months to recover from.)